History and Politics

 IB: 42 with 776 at Higher Level

-History Admissions Assessment (taken in advance of interview).
+All applicants invited to interview will sit an At-Interview History Assessment.
 Two pieces of written work (submitted in advance of interview)

 History and Politics at Cambridge is an exciting Honours degree which offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which will allow students to explore the space between the two disciplines.
 Students will develop skills in analysing the operation of power across institutions and societies around the world, and explore how different forms of evidence can be used to understand the past and the present.
 They will be able to choose from a wide range of topics in British, European, US and World history, the history of political thought, international relations, and comparative politics.